drduh/YubiKey-Guide/README.md

       <n>y = key expires in n years
 Key is valid for?
 (0)
 ```

-Follow these prompts to set a new expiration date, then `save` to save your changes.
+Follow these prompts to set a new expiration date, then `save`

 Next, [export the public key](#export-public-keys):